Mount Everest (8848m) Expedition

-Mount Everest Expedition, the world’s highest mountain at 8848m, is the ultimate objective in many climbers’ minds, a most compelling and challenging adventure.
+Mount Everest expedition, the world’s highest mountain at 8848m, is the ultimate objective in many climbers’ minds, a most compelling and challenging adventure.
 Everest's summit ridge marks the border between Nepal and China.
-The mountain is called "Sagarmatha" in Nepal, which means "Forehead of the Sky" and in Tibetan language it is called Chomolungma or Qomolangma meaning "Mother of the Universe".
-Spending 55 years of its conquest even it is still as beguiling and magnificent as ever.
-Sir Edmond Hillary and the Late Tensing Norgay Sherpa were the first people on the Everest Expedition to get to the top of the world’s highest peak on 29 May 1953.
+The mountain is called "Sagarmatha" in Nepal, which means "Forehead of the Sky" and in the Tibetan language it is called Chomolungma or Qomolangma meaning "Mother of the Universe".
+Spending fifty-five years of its conquest even it's far nonetheless as beguiling and superb as ever.
+Sir Edmond Hillary and the late Tensing Norgay Sherpa were the first people on the Everest expedition to get to the top of the world’s highest peak on 29 May 1953.

-Everest Base camp situated on is of Khumbu glacier at high of 18000ft.
-All the international Mt.
-Everest climbers assemble here during the starting and at the ending time of there climbing.
-Expedition on Everest offers the widest and most exciting range of treks and also gives you the opportunity to behold the never-seen-before locations ranging from mountains, glaciers, backpacking and famous mountain trails.
-You will be rewarded with your first glimpse of Kusum Kangru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
-Continue to the villages of Pangboche and Pheriche before finally approaching the Khumbu Glacier.
-Heading Lobuche is a vantage point for some spectacular views of Ama Dablam, Taweche and breath-taking sceneries second to none.
-Our around 40 days Nepal Everest expedition begins from Everest base camp after Gorakshep.
+Everest Base camp is situated on Khumbu glacier at high of 18000ft.
+All of the worldwide Mt.
+Everest climbers bring together here in the course of the starting and on the ending time of their climbing.
+Expedition on Everest offers the widest and most interesting range of treks and also gives you the opportunity to behold the no way-seen-earlier than places ranging from mountains, glaciers, backpacking and famous mountain trails.
+You may be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
+Continuing the villages of Pangboche and Pheriche earlier than finally approaching the Khumbu Glacier.
+Heading Lobuche is a vintage factor for some marvelous perspectives of Ama Dablam, Taweche and breath-taking sceneries second to none.
+Our around 40 days Nepal Everest expedition starts from Everest base camp after Gorakshep.

 Mt.
-Everest has two main climbing routes, the south-east ridge from Nepal and the north-east ridge from Tibet.
-The North Ridge has become more accessible in recent years, simply because it attracts people on the basis of cost as it is cheaper than to climb from Nepal.
+Everest has two most important mountain climbing routes, the southeast ridge from Nepal and the northeast ridge from Tibet.
+The North Ridge has ended up more handy in current years, certainly because it attracts human beings on the idea of value as it's far cheaper than to climb from Nepal.
 Using the South Col, however, you go from under 8,000 meters to the top and back all in one go.
 This means you will not be exposed to the harshness and physiologically debilitating need to sleep at over 8,000 meters.

-We ensure you have the appropriate skills, physical endurance and mental preparation.
+We ensure you have got the ideal competencies, bodily persistence, and mental practice.
 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
-Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
+Climbers need to be in excellent physical condition for both personal enjoyments and to be an integral team member.
 An attempt on Mt Everest expedition is an enormous undertaking which requires a huge amount of dedication and determination.